Once upon a time there was an octopus...

 Then something terrible happened.

 On the eve of a summer run of one-man-shows in San Francisco, the octopus had a psychotic break.
-He had been awake for three days trying to get from the antipodean points of Tulear, Madagascar to Oakland, CA while taking mefloquin to prevent against malaria.
+He had been awake for three days trying to get from the antipodean points of Tulear, Madagascar to Oakland, CA while taking mefloquin to protect against malaria.
 Naked, covered in his own blood, he had his first-ever fistfight — in the street, against the Oakland PD — and was briefly institutionalized.
 He never even saw the theater and has been taking psychiatric medication ever since.
 (He is also very, very sorry for any harm/inconvenience he may have caused).

-But now the octopus is in a good place.
+Now the octopus is in a good place.

 Married to the woman he loves, with a wonderful dog, in his favorite city, in a beautiful home, with colorful friends from across the earth, with time to hone his craft and walk his path.
 Every day he meditates on gratitude.
 Well, almost every day.
 Some days he just does beer.